 Students are required to read aloud nightly for 20 minutes at an independent reading level as recommended by Dr. Sally Shaywitz, Overcoming Dyslexia, 2003.

 Required for all students (grades 3 – 6)

-Through the Landmark System, developed by Joan Sedita, Briarwood emphasizes and directly teaches organizational skills.
-The goal:
+Through the Landmark System, developed by Joan Sedita, Briarwood emphasizes and directly teaches organizational skills throughout the curriculum.

 - Organize materials, assignments, and study time

 - Use notebooks, assignment books, organizational apps, & note-taking skills